gustavo89587/detection-fidelity-score/README.md

 # Detection Fidelity Score (DFS)

+Detection engineering is not about writing rules.
+It’s about making decisions under uncertainty.

+This repository explores how to reason about detection quality by modeling signal, noise, and analyst confidence explicitly.

 **Stop guessing if anonymization breaks detection.
 Measure it.**

 Detection Fidelity Score (DFS) is a methodology to **measure, not debate**, how privacy-preserving transformations (redaction, anonymization, pseudonymization) impact detection effectiveness.